cse110-sp23-group5/cse110-sp23-group5/specs/magic8ball/magic8ball.md

 It takes in a string that represents the character to be loaded.
 The getAnswer() function chooses a random response from the responses array for the loaded character and changes the internal html of the answer element to contain the answer.
+ It plays audio and clears the screen before changing the response.

 # responses.json
 This is a json that contains the responses the 8 ball can give for each character.